webpro-nl/knip/packages/docs/src/content/docs/features/compilers.md

 Note that "compilers" is quoted, as they are not real compilers, but regular expressions to collect `import` statements from files with those extensions.
-This allows Knip to build the dependency graph.
+This is fast, requires no dependencies, and enough for Knip to build the dependency graph.

 On the other hand, real compilers may expose their own challenges in the context of Knip.
 For instance, the Svelte compiler keeps `exports` intact, while they might represent component properties.
 This results in those exports being reported as unused by Knip.

-In short, the built-in functions seem to do a decent job, but you can override them however you like.
+The built-in functions seem to do a decent job, but you can override them however you like.

 ## Custom compilers